nikitavoloboev/data/focusing/rules.md

 - Yellow arrows & text is much nicer than red when annotating on screenshots with Annotate.
 - Don't play games on mac.
 Use more suitable platforms for it like Windows/PS4.

-## Shell

-- Install packages with [nix](../package-managers/nix/nix.md) always.
-If package not available, make a derivation myself.

-## Calendar

-- Always plan the next day ahead of me with events.
-Adjust the schedule on the day only where necessary.
-Stay true to the schedule.

 ## Safari

 - Only bookmark personal information and links.
 The rest should be available via [curated lists](https://github.com/learn-anything/curated-lists#readme).